 “They don’t have any other choice if they want to see the galaxy.
 Spaceships don’t have the capability to travel at light speeds.
 They can go pretty fast, but not nearly fast enough to make traveling a few lightyears worth it.
 So you have a few families and scientists make the sacrifice to travel out to these remote planets, set up a relay station, and now you really can get to these planets in a few lightyears.
 All they have to do is beam your information via laser, then recreate you on the planet.
 It’s much faster than traveling physically.
 What’s even better, you don’t have to waste your life on board a spaceship.
 You just send your information away, an organic replica is made, they have the experiences, then their data is streamed back and placed into your memories.
 The memories are made as if you’ve had them yourself, since the person making the memories has the same genetics and experiences to draw from when they make decisions.”

-“But I clearly remember – I mean, I know that Jennifer thought she was actually going to be physically traveling across the galaxy.”
+“But I clearly remember – I mean, I know that I – that Jada thought she was actually going to be physically traveling across the galaxy.”

-“No, you think that’s what Jennifer thought.
+“No, you think that’s what Jada thought.
 She knew she was sending her memories away, and so did the rest of the staff and her parents.
-But if they’re controlling the memories, they have the capability of tweaking any parts they wouldn’t want you to have control of as a replica.”
+But if they’re controlling the memories, they have the capability of excluding or tweaking any parts they wouldn’t want you to have control of as a replica.”

 “So all the tourists here are just organics?”

 “No. All the tourists and the staff are organics.
-There are a few security forces who aren’t organics, who are descended from the original colonizers.
+There are a few security forces who aren’t organics, most of whom are descended from the original colonizers.
 They make sure everything is in order.
 But other than that, everyone else is an organic.”

 “Are you the only one who knows?”

 “We all know.
 Well, all the staff knows.
-The tourists, soldiers, and other travelers who come here have no clue.”
+The tourists who are sent here for experiences and most of the soldiers sent here for training have no idea.

-“So after this week, I just become part of the staff?
+“So after this week I just become part of the staff?
 I’m stuck here forever, until I die?”

 “That’s why I needed to talk to you.
 All the staff knows who they are.
 We’re stuck here forever, but it’s better than being anywhere else.
 A colony of organics is the only place we could survive since we’d be either executed or enslaved anywhere else.
 The catch is, we have to play our part and keep our mouths shut.
-If our cover is blown, our freedom and life are put in jeopardy.
+If our cover is blown, our freedom and our lives are put in jeopardy.
 You are not supposed to know all this.”

 “So why are you telling me?”

 “While the organic staff are privileged with their freedom, the tourists who are sent here aren’t so fortunate.
 The station could never accommodate all the organics that would pile up.”
-Cruz paused, and looked at me with a look I didn’t like.
+Cruz paused and looked at me with a look I didn’t like.

 I didn’t think I wanted to know where this was going.
-A very deep pit opened up in my stomach and I felt like I was going to implode.
+A very deep pit opened in my stomach and I felt like I was going to implode.
 “So…”